 - Multimedia Judge

 What does a Rater for Lionbridge do?
-What about the other jobs?

 Each job fulfills different responsibilities.
 For the social media positions, you will be evaluating ads and posts from Facebook or Instagram.
 For an online maps quality analyst, you will be evaluating online mapping tools for accuracy.
 As an ads evaluator, you would be rating ad quality.